phcavelar/GNNSynergy/README.md

 - preTrain.py # Train the GNNSynergy model on DrugComb dataset in Singl-View.
 - finetuneDynamic.py # Train the GNNSynergy model on DrugComb dataset in Multi-View.
 - case_studey.py # The case study code.

+### Supplementary of GNNSynergy
+It is a supplementary materials of our GNNSynergy.